 Don't want to carry around a physical keyboard?
 These mobile apps transform your smartphone or tablet into a dyslexia-friendly typing tool.

-CleverType offers a specialized dyslexia mode in their AI keyboard:
+CleverType offers a specialized dyslexia mode in their AI keyboard, with significant updates in 2026:

-I've been using CleverType personally for about six months, and the difference is remarkable.
-Their algorithms seem to understand dyslexic spelling patterns better than other apps I've tried.
+I've been using CleverType personally for over a year now, and the 2026 updates have made it even more impressive.
+Their algorithms seem to understand dyslexic spelling patterns better than any other app I've tried.
 Even when I type "psycology" it knows I mean "psychology" without me having to manually add that correction.
+The new phrase prediction feature is honestly mind-blowing—it's like having a writing assistant who actually understands how I think.

 Google's keyboard app includes several helpful features: